klembot/chapbook/guide/text-and-links/backstage.md

 As you visit passages in your story, the History tab will show them in a tabular list, with the oldest at the top and the most recent at the bottom.

-[screenshot]

 You may see some additional rows next to each passage name.
-These are explained in *TODO*, but for now you can ignore them.
+These are explained in [State Backstage][state-backstage], but for now you can ignore them.

 Use the &#x21b3; button beside an entry in the table to rewind the story to that passage.